 Communication is key between the school and parents.
 Mrs Knipe has an ‘open door’ policy and welcomes all to come and talk to her at any time if they wish.
 She is usually on duty first thing in the morning.
 If you are not able to come into school please feel free to send an email to the school office.
 Other members of staff are usually available to speak to you before or after school each day.

 The welfare and safety of our children is paramount.
 The Safeguarding Lead is Louise Knipe.
-The Deputy Safeguarding Lead is Sharon Cole.
+The Deputy Safeguarding Leads are Sharon Cole and Jill Broomfield.
 The Safeguarding Governor is Nic Ford.
-Please see policies below.
+Please see the Safeguarding and Policy pages.

 Term time holiday requests

 As you may be aware the regulations governing Term Time Holidays have changed.